cybercongress/go-cyber/docs/cyberd.md

 ![](https://docs.google.com/drawings/d/1--Uj85OiU-uwj0gxUFWZDbjPuby3IEMBBVFSmHTNkDc/pub?w=785&h=436)

-We equate terms `document` / `query` and `link` / `answer` as for our use case these are practically the same.
-We will stick to `query` and `answer` terms in order to avoid confusion.

-Hence if a user searches a document `CID 3` (query) search engine will return links (answers) to `CID 1`, `CID 4`, `CID 5` documents (queries) sorted by cyber•rank.
-Let us discuss it in details.

-Our model is recursive and requires the enormous amount of calculations which are limited within blockchain design.
+Our model is recursive (check SpringRank) and requires the enormous amount of calculations which are limited within blockchain design.
 Model recalculation does not happen on a periodic basis rather it continuous.
 We consider introducing consensus variable, in addition to a block size, in order to target processing capacity of the network.
 Let's call it a _computing target of documents per block_ or CTD.
 Any witness will be able to set a number of documents the network should recompute every block.
 The blockchain takes as input computing target of legitimate witnesses and computes CTD as daily moving average.
 Based on CTD blockchain can schedule the range of CIDs that should be recomputed by every witness per round.

 ## cyber•Rank
+Nebulas fail.
 No rank computed inside consensus computing => no possibility to incentivize network participants to form predictions on relevance.
 A problem here is that computational complexity of conventional ranks grow sublineary with the growth of the network.
 So we need to find deterministic algorithm that allow to compute a rank for continuously appended network to scale the consensus computer to orders of magnitude that of Google.
 Also an algorithm must have good prediction capability for existence of relevant to an object links.

 Spring ranks cons: linear & better ranking (original work, case proof with Steem)

 ## State grow history problem
-Idea:

 Every N blocks cybernodes prune blockchain/history and calculate IPFS hash for them/publish to IPFS, add hash to block and validate them with consensus.
 This state/blob economicaly finalized and new node start from them.
 Cybernodes motivated to store/provide this blob cause this cause network grow.
 Dynamically recalculate N with economy, newtork size, rank score...
 ~ vs direct IPFS DAG